bazelbuild/continuous-integration/buildkite/README.md

 You can also use unreleased versions of Bazel:

 - `last_green` refers to the Bazel binary built at the latest green commit in the [Bazel pipeline](https://buildkite.com/bazel/bazel-bazel).
-- `commit` tells the pipeline to build a new Bazel binary at the current commit and to use that binary for all builds and tests.
+- `commit` tells the pipeline to build a new Bazel binary at the current commit and to use that binary for all other Bazel-related steps (clean, run, build and test).

 Please see the [Bazelisk documentation](https://github.com/philwo/bazelisk/blob/master/README.md#how-does-bazelisk-know-which-version-to-run) for a list of all supported version values.